hanabi/hanabi.github.io/misc/hat-guessing.md

   - It is the first turn of the game and nothing is played on the stacks.
   - Alice sees that both Cathy and Donald both have a red 1 on slot 1.
   - Since Donald is last in _Respond Order_, Donald will receive the instruction to play red 1.
   - Cathy will not receive the instruction to play red 1.
-Instead, Cathy will get an instruction to play the left-most 1 behind the red 1 (if any), or some other instruction.
+Instead, Cathy will get an instruction to play the leftmost 1 behind the red 1 (if any), or some other instruction.
   - When interpreting the clue, Bob has to make sure to also assign the red 1 play instruction to Donald, and not to Cathy.
   - If, instead, Cathy still has green 1 to play from a previous clue, and Donald has an empty _Play Queue_, then Cathy is last in Respond Order, and Cathy will get the instruction to play red 1, and Donald will get a different instruction.
 - The first player in _Respond Order_ is called the _First Responder_, the last player in _Respond Order_ is called the _Last Responder_.
 Every other player is called an _Intermediate Responder_.